Heteroscedasticity: Causes and Consequences

 Some of the most common causes of heteroscedasticity are:

-• Mis-specification of the model: incorrect specification can lead to heteroscedastic residuals.
+• Mis-specification of the model: incorrect specification can further lead to heteroscedastic residuals.
 For example, if an important variable is excluded from the model, its effects get captured in the error terms.
 In such a case, the residuals might exhibit non-constant variance because they end up accounting for the omitted variable.

 • Wrong Functional form: Misspecification of the model’s functional form can cause heteroscedasticity.
 Suppose, the actual relationship between the variables is non-linear in nature.
 If we estimate a linear model for such variables, we might observe its effects in the residuals in the form of heteroscedasticity.

 • Error-learning: let us consider an example for this case.
 Errors in human behaviour become smaller over time with more practice or learning of an activity.
-In such a case, errors will tend to decrease.
+In such a case, therefore, errors will tend to decrease.
 For example, with the skill development of labour, their error will decrease leading to lower defective products in the manufacturing process or a rise in their productivity.
 Hence, error variance will decrease in such a setup.

 • Nature of variables: for instance, an increase in income is accompanied by an increase in choices to spend that extra income.
-This leads to discretionary expenditure.
+This further leads to discretionary expenditure.
 In such a case, error variance will increase with an increase in income.
 A model with consumption as a dependent variable and income as an independent variable can have an increasing error variance.
 Hence, the nature of variables and their relationships can play a huge role in this phenomenon.

 Consequences of heteroscedasticity